-While traveling through Thailand Phat Thai (Fried noodles) became on of Wickedfood Cooking School film crew’s favorite snack food.
+While travelling through Thailand Phat Thai (Fried noodles) became on of Wickedfood Cooking School film crew’s favourite snack food.
 We now teach this recipe in out Thai cooking class.
 You need a large wok for this recipe.
 Follow the different steps of preparation carefully, the end result is worth it.

 200g rice noodles, soaked in water to soften